 - Use math words when you are playing games.
 “If I have two Uno cards and I have to draw 4 more, how many cards do I have in all.”
 “If I give you four carrots and you eat one, how many carrots do you have left?”

-- Create verbal math stories when you and your children are playing with toys.
-Encourage counting, adding, subtracting, groups and patterns.
+- Create math word stories when you and your children are playing with toys.
+Encourage them to count, add, subtract, and notice groups and patterns.
 “How many blue cars do you have?
 How many red cars?
-Do you have more or less red cars?”
+Do you have more yellow cars?”

 - Counting and skip counting.
-You can count steps from one place to another.
-You can skip count when you are jumping rope “2, 4, 6, 8,” etc. Memorizing skip counting (counting by a specific number such as 3.
-For example 3, 6, 9, 12, etc.) gives your child a head start on multiplication and division without even realizing it.
+Count the steps from one place to another.
+Skip count when jumping rope “2, 4, 6, 8,” etc. Memorizing skip counting through music – counting by a specific number such as 3.
+For example 3, 6, 9, 12, etc. This will give your child a huge head start on multiplication and division without even realizing that’s what they are doing.

 - Measure things around the house.
 Compare heights and lengths when you are building with blocks, or Legos.
 Measure things with your hands, with a ruler, with a little car.
 Talk about the difference between two things.
 “Which one is bigger or longer?
 Which one is shorter or smaller?
 Which car is faster?
 Which stack of Legos is taller?” etc.